-Pages 6-9 - The Pixel-Level Images
+Pages 12-16 - The Pixel-Level Images

-The next four pages show the average difference and out-of-transit images for each quarter, which provide the data behind the PRF-fit centroids and the resulting multi-quarter average.
+The next five pages show the average difference and out-of-transit images for each quarter, which provide the data behind the PRF-fit centroids and the resulting multi-quarter average.
 These images are arranged so that they show four quarters, or a full year, per page.
-Each image shows three positions via markers: "x" marks the catalog location of the target star, "+" marks the PRF-fit centroid of the OOT image, and "\Delta" marks the PRF-fit centroid of the difference image.
+Each image shows three positions via markers: "x" marks the catalog location of the target star, "+" marks the PRF-fit centroid of the OOT image, and " Δ " marks the PRF-fit centroid of the difference image.
 The color bar is a crucial interpretation tool: when it is almost entirely positive for the difference image, this means that the difference image is reliable.
 When the color bar indicates negative values one should be more cautious.
 Large negative values are indicated with large, red "X" symbols, and may indicate that the difference images are unreliable, or that the TCE is due to systematics that do not have a stellar PRF.
 White asterisks indicate background stars with their Kepler ID and magnitudes.
 This includes stars from the UKIRT catalog, which have Kepler IDs > 15,000,000.
 These UKIRT Kepler IDs are internal project numbers and do not correspond with UKIRT catalog identifiers.
-A N/E direction indicator is provided to allow matching with the figures on page 5 (see Figure 17).
+A N/E direction indicator is provided to allow matching with the figures on page 11 of the reports (see Figure 21).

-An example for quarters 1 and 2 is shown in Figure 18.
-The pixels highlighted by a red "X" in the difference image for quarter 1 represent pixel value variations that are slight increases in light during the transit, but since this quarter contains less data than others (~30 days in Q1 compared to ~90 days in other quarters) and is prone to detrending errors, they do not invalidate the difference image.
-When the high value pixels in the difference image are isolated and appear star-like we consider this to be a clear transit signal, such as is seen for quarter 2.
-When the location of those difference image pixels correspond with the location of the star's OOT image, we say that the transit signal's location is consistent with the target star location.
-In this TCE, for quarters 1 and 2 as shown in Figure 18, the difference images are consistent with the OOT images, and thus the transit signal originates from the target star.
+An example for Q1 and Q2 is shown in Figure 22.
+The pixels highlighted by a red "X" in the difference image for Q1 represent pixel value variations that are slight increases in light during the transit, but since this quarter contains less data than others (~30 days in Q1 compared to ~90 days in other quarters) and is prone to detrending errors, they do not invalidate the difference image.
+When the high value pixels in the difference image are isolated and appear star-like we consider this to be a clear transit signal, such as is seen for Q2.
+When the location of these difference image pixels correspond with the location of the star's OOT image, we say that the transit signal's location is consistent with the target star location.
+In this TCE, for Q1 and Q2 as shown in Figure 22, the difference images are consistent with the OOT images, and thus the transit signal is believed to originate from the target star.
 No centroid offset is observed.